unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Reactions

 Certain special abilities, tek skills, and situations allow you to take a special action called a reaction.
-A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.
+A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else's.
 The opportunity attack, described later in this chapter, is the most common type of reaction.

-When you take a reaction, you can’t take another one until the start of your next turn.
-If the reaction interrupts another creature’s turn, that creature can continue its turn right after the reaction.
+When you take a reaction, you can't take another one until the start of your next turn.
+If the reaction interrupts another creature's turn, that creature can continue its turn right after the reaction.

 ### Movement and Position